mlogan914/mlogan914.github.io/_posts/2025-08-11-too-tech-for-clinical-too-clinical-for-tech.md

 ---

 ## The Real Challenge — And Opportunity
 This middle space can be frustrating, but it’s also where the most meaningful change happens.
-Progress here isn’t about grand overhauls — it’s about finding small, strategic shifts that work for *both* sides.
+Progress here isn’t about grand overhauls — it’s about finding small, strategic shifts that work for teams.

 It’s where you can:
 - Spot opportunities to simplify without oversimplifying.
 - Introduce improvements in a way that feels safe to adopt.
 - Build trust so that when bigger changes are needed, both sides are ready for them.

-It’s not about moving fast and breaking things — it’s about moving smart, earning buy-in, and fixing the right things at the right time.
+It’s not about moving fast — it’s about moving smart, earning buy-in, and fixing the right things.

 ---